oldfrenchtexts/L-aiguillon-d-amour-divine/_texts/008 Folio 4V.md

 # Footnotes

 [^1]: “Fontalment,” from the adjective “fontal,” is derived from a term relating to fountains.
-In the French, it is roughly a synonymous repetition of the term “originelement.”
+In the French, it is basically a repetition of or a synonym for the preceding term “originelement.”